 Evicting bats from your home is a surprisingly clean and 100% effective process for a wildlife removal expert.
 Because bat colonies usually contain dozens or even hundreds of individual bats, we must approach this process by addressing the building in question as a whole.

-Bats are a protected species and as such there are regulations and stiff penalties regarding the season, methods etc employed in bat prevention and removal.
+Bats are a protected species and as such there are regulations and stiff penalties regarding the season and methods employed in bat prevention and removal.
 We will touch on this extensively below.

-Below is a comprehensive resource on mice removal and prevention.
+Below is a comprehensive resource on bat removal and prevention.
 We have some helpful videos, links, and advice to help you permanently and humanely deal with raccoons.

 Confirming It's Bats